OleHolmNielsen/ITwiki/docs/ZFS_filesystems.rst

     ...
     Disk Name: /dev/sdbc

-**NOTE:** The WWN_ name of a disk can differ the last digit, here 0 and 1, because the disk may have multiple ports, so when searching for WWN_ you should omit the last digit.
+**NOTE:** The WWN_ name of a disk can differ on the last digit, here 0 and 1, because the disk may have multiple ports with different WWN_ names, so when searching for WWN_ you should omit the last digit.

 In this example the ``Disk bay: 55`` contains the defective disk,